Getting a Gaff

 Monopoly is a real-estate trading board game where players aim to bankrupt their opponents by acquiring properties, building houses and hotels, and collecting rent from other players who land on their spaces.
 Its just a game, but underneath the hood, it tries to teach us something about real life.
 Distribution of a nations wealth matters...

 Lets imagine you have finished work and its your birthday.
 Imagine you have 30 euro and you want to go to a steak restaurant for your birthday dinner, but the cheapest steak costs 35 euro.
 Now imagine your friend Simon wants to join.
 He also wants a steak but also only has 30 euro.
 Simon mentions that Jeremy would like to come too, but Jeremy only has 25 euros to spend.
 Individually going to the restaurant, none of you is getting a steak.
 But if two of you go to the restaurant you can split a steak.
-And if all 3 of you go into the restaurant you can get two steaks between three.
+And if all three of you go into the restaurant you can get two steaks between three.
 Its true, Jeremy is getting a bit more bang for his buck than the other two, and we all have that friend who will point that out, but you get the idea.

 When we pay taxes, we fund services that everybody gets to benefit from.
 We can fund things like swimming pools, better libraries, football pitches, more doctors, childcare spaces, gardaí and community centres for teenagers.
 But sometimes, when we prioritize the protection of private wealth above all else, these services start to suffer from a lack of investment or worse, public squalor.

 When we are planning for our future, or buying a house, we tend to look at the game quite individualistically in terms of how we can win, or get ahead.
 Coming back to our friends Simon and Jeremy, society has told us they are our competitors.
-But instead of all 3 of you waking up every morning and soldiering on with the game from where you left off, it can be helpful, particularly if things arent going so well for any of you, to take a pause sometimes and look at the rules of the game you are playing.
+But instead of all three of you waking up every morning and soldiering on with the game from where you left off, it can be helpful, particularly if things arent going so well for any of you, to take a pause sometimes and look at the rules of the game you are playing.
 You might be surprised to see that they have changed.

 Features of Irelands housing system